battlecode/battlecode-server-2017/specs.md

 In the past, robots used a resource to fuel their movement and computation.
 This year, the resource is action delay.
 A robot that does more computation will move more slowly (longer move/attack delay).
 Because move and attack delay are combined this year, this will also mean less damage per second for computationally intensive robots.

 The HQ can produce a robot every few rounds until the number of allied robots (including structures) equals `GameConstants.MAX_ROBOTS`.
 This production delay increases depending on the number of robots currently controlled.
-Structures such as PAstRs also count as 'robots'.
+Structures such as PASTRs also count as 'robots'.

 Victory Conditions
 ------------------